Meet the Korean War veterans returning to South Korea for the Winter Olympics

 That same year, Corporal Lewis Ewing was stationed at Chuncheon as a helicopter crew chief with the U.S. Army, responsible for maintaining the aircraft that sent supplies to troops on the ground and transported the wounded to hospitals.

 Sixty-five years later, they've come back to the country where they once served to watch the games in Pyeongchang.
-For them, the international celebration of sports will also double as a showcase for the immense economic progress South Korea has undergone over the last six decades.
+For them, the international celebration of sports is also an affirmation of the immense economic progress South Korea has undergone in the last six decades.

 "I've never seen an Olympics firsthand, so I'm looking forward to the opening ceremony because that's always impressive.
 I'm just ready for whatever they give us the opportunity to see," Ewing told CNBC earlier this month over Skype from his home in Virginia.